MuhammadFaisal142/Laravel-KnowledgeBase-FAQ/README.md

-# Laravel 8 Knowledge Base FAQ with Adminpanel
+# Laravel 8 MMW Consultants FAQ with Adminpanel

 Transformed [free Bootstrap theme](https://github.com/sunnyg1210/bootstrapKnowledgeBaseTheme) into fully manageable Laravel 8 project with adminpanel generated with [QuickAdminPanel](https://quickadminpanel.com), to manage all the articles, categories.